 2nd Friday of each month | 11 a.m. – 12 p.m.

-We also regularly provide pet food for the following human service organizations:
+We also regularly provide pet food and supplies for the following human service organizations that work directly with the homeless:

 We bring pet care services and resources directly into underserved communities in San Diego County.
 By hosting community events for pets and their families in targeted neighborhoods, we are reaching them where they live.
 At these events, we offer free or low-cost services including spay/neuter, vaccinations, microchipping, licensing, behavior and training tips and pet supplies.